 Lamar is one of the largest owners and operators of outdoor

-advertising structures in the U.S. Lamar reported modest fourth
+advertising structures in the U.S. Lamar reported lackluster first

-quarter 2013 results with year-over-year increase in earnings and
+quarter 2014 results with year-over-year improvement in revenues

-by $0.04.
-Lamar has registered higher sales of advertising space
+and narrower loss.
+Lamar has registered higher sales of advertising

-with an increase in occupancy of its existing advertising displays
+space with an increase in occupancy of its existing advertising

-and acquisition of newer ones.
-The company also has ample liquidity
+displays and acquisition of newer ones.
+The company also has ample

-to fuel its growth engine.
-However, Lamar faces increased headwinds
+liquidity to fuel its growth engine.
+However, Lamar faces increased

-in the form of rising operating expenses and competitive pressures.
+headwinds in the form of rising operating expenses and competitive

 Headquartered in Baton Rouge, Louisiana, Lamar Advertising